KYVENetwork/docs/docs/token_holders/delegating.md

 # Delegating

-Since there are two different types of nodes (chain node & protocol node), there are also two types of delegation.
+Since there are two different types of nodes (consensus validator & protocol validator), there are also two types of delegation.
 Both actions help to secure the KYVE network and earn rewards, but both come with their respected risks.

 :::caution
 **ATTENTION**: Delegating might lead to the loss of your $KYVE.
 Please read this guide until the end in order to understand how to prevent this.